 The project team is tackling several data and software design issues associated with collecting and synthesizing rich data on outdoor recreation.
 First, the team is developing an ontology for representing and storing data on recreational use.
 Traditionally, information about park visitors has been collected using very heterogeneous methods – including passive automated counters and traditional intercept surveys and visitor counts – and at varying spatial and temporal scales.

 This heterogeneity and the lack of a data standard has made it difficult to integrate information from many sites or researchers.
 Next, the team is developing a database and infrastructure for querying recreational data through an application programming interface (API).
-As this infrastructure falls into place becomes available, the team is beginning to scope new user-facing software that will allow other decision-makers and partners to make use of their analytical methods for summarizing and visualizing data streams.
+As this infrastructure becomes available, the team is beginning to scope new user-facing software that will allow other decision-makers and partners to make use of their analytical methods for summarizing and visualizing data streams.

 A vibrant community of practice is forming around data-driven tools and approaches for making better and more coordinated decisions, and improving the opportunities that people have to recreate outdoors.
 So far, the diverse team includes researchers, public land managers, and data experts from the UW eScience Institute, US Forest Service, National Park Service, WA Trails Association, Trust for Public Land, Western Washington University, Mountains to Sound Greenway Trust, King County Natural Resources and Parks, and Seattle Parks and Recreation, with funding from the Bullitt Foundation, and US Forest Service.